QUB-ASL/bzzz/SET_UP.md

 pip install .
 ```

-Now the the `main.py` script can be ran by:
+Now the `main.py` script can be ran by:
 ```
+sudo pigpiod
 python main.py
 ```